Knowledge Management Cycle: From Theory to Real-World Implementation

 Effective knowledge evaluation uses a dual approach.
 Quantitative data provides the “what” and “how much,” while qualitative feedback provides the “why” and “how well.”
 A complete picture requires both.

-The final and most crucial step is translating all this data into a compelling story for business leaders.
+The final and most crucial step in the evaluation phase is translating all this data into a compelling story for business leaders.
 The evaluation must demonstrate a clear return on investment (ROI).
 It’s not enough to show that people are using the knowledge base–you have to demonstrate how that usage translates into saved money, increased revenue, or reduced risk.

 Here are key KM ROI metrics you can consider: